The number of solutions for random regular NAE-SAT: Introduction

-The computation of $\mathfrak{F}(\lambda)$ may seem at first glance quite intractable.
-Indeed, the reason for \textsc{nae-sat} solutions to occur in clusters is that a typical solution has a positive density of variables which are \emph{free}, meaning their value can be changed without violating any clause.
-Each cluster (connected component of \textsc{nae-sat} solutions) may be a complicated subset of $\set{\zro,\one}^n$ --- changing the value at one free variable may affect whether its neighbors are free, so a cluster need not be a simple subcube of $\set{\zro,\one}^n$.
-We then wish to sum over the cluster sizes raised to non-integer powers.
+At first glance the reduction to computing $\mathfrak{F}(\lambda)$ may not seem to improve matters.
+It is not immediately clear how ``clusters'' should be defined.
+It turns out that in the regime we are studying, a reasonable definition is that two \textsc{nae-sat} solutions are connected if they differ by a single bit, and the \bemph{clusters} are the connected components of the solution space.
+A typical \textsc{nae-sat} solution will have a positive density of variables which are \bemph{free}, meaning their value can be changed without violating any clause; any such solution must belong in a cluster of exponential size.
+Each cluster may be a complicated subset of $\set{\zro,\one}^n$ --- changing the value at one free variable may affect whether its neighbors are free, so a cluster need not be a simple subcube of $\set{\zro,\one}^n$.
+Nevertheless, we wish to sum over the cluster sizes raised to non-integer powers.
+This computation is made tractable by constructing more explicit combinatorial models for the \textsc{nae-sat} solution clusters, as we next describe.